Software Testing in Startups

 Software testing is a process which is used to evaluate software’s functionality.
 The main goal is to find that the software that an organization or an individual has developed meets the specific requirements and expectations or not.

 Several bugs and defects are also identified using the software testing process so that the user will have a bug-free product and smooth experience with the software.
-There are many types of software testing which can be employed.
+There are many types of software testing that can be employed.

 The type of software testing which needs to be incorporated depends mainly on the project that you are working on and the type of testing chosen will greatly affect the quality of the software or application.